MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-alter.md

 ms.service: data-explorer
 ms.topic: reference
 ms.date: 08/30/2020
----'
+---
 # .alter materialized-view

 Altering the materialized view requires [Database Admin](../access-control/role-based-authorization.md) permissions, or an admin of the materialized view.
-For more information, see[materialized view security roles and permissions](materialized-view-overview.md#security-roles-and-permissions).
+For more information, see[security roles management](../security-roles.md).

 > [!WARNING]
 > Be extra cautious when altering a materialized view.
 Incorrect use may lead to data loss.